What Are Dating Scams, And How To Avoid Them

-Medically reviewed by Julie Dodson, MA
+Medically reviewed by Julie Dodson, MA, LCSW and Dr. April Brewer, DBH, LPC

-Updated November 8, 2023by BetterHelp Editorial Team
+Updated October 23, 2024by BetterHelp Editorial Team

 Rawpixel

 In 2018, there were more than 21,000 reports of romance scams.
-These online predators may be looking for money, attention, or to manipulate others physically or emotionally.
+These online predators may be looking for money, attention, or an opportunity to manipulate others physically or emotionally.
 Encountering an online predator when you’re looking for love may make it difficult to trust others.

 Catfishing

-Catfishing is on online scam in which a predator makes an online profile with false information and pictures of someone else.
-The predator then impersonates this other individual and may try to convince you of their fake identity in order to manipulate you.
+Catfishing is an online scam in which a predator makes an online profile with false information and pictures of someone else.
+The predator then impersonates this other individual and may try to convince you of their fake identity to manipulate you.
 Someone doing a catfishing scam may wait to be contacted on a dating website by another because it indicates there is an interest they can exploit.

-Love Bombing
+Love bombing

 Some individuals running catfishing schemes may use fake photos of expensive cars or homes to heighten your interest.
 If the predator eventually requests money from you, these photos may make you more willing to provide a loan because they may lead you to believe you will quickly receive your money back.